rgbprocessing/rgbprocessing.github.io/_projects/11_project.md

 **Limitations**

 While noise artifacts may show signs of image manipulation, many processes like resizing, compression, filtering, and denoising obscure full-resolution signatures.
-Automatic computational photography, especially lens and face unwarping (see <b>Figure 4</b>), produces similar noise residuals to manual edits.
-Also subtle manual photo adjustments may leave obvious signatures such as in the face-aware liquify tool examples in <b>Figure 2</b>.
+Automatic computational photography, especially lens and face unwarping (see <strong>Figure 4</strong>), produces similar noise residuals to manual edits.
+Also subtle manual photo adjustments may leave obvious signatures such as in the face-aware liquify tool examples in <strong>Figure 2</strong>.

 <div class="row">
   <div class="col-sm-6 mt-3 mt-md-0">